goalmeida05/PERSEU/README.md

-# PERSEUcpp
+# PerseuCPP: A Machine Learning Strategy to Predict Cell-Penetrating Peptides and Their Uptake Efficiency

-PERSEUcpp: A machine learning strategy to predict cell-penetrating peptides and their uptake efficiency PERSEUcpp is a machine learning pipeline developed to predict whether a given peptide sequence has cell-penetrating properties and estimate its uptake efficiency.
+**PerseuCPP** is a machine learning pipeline developed to predict whether a given peptide sequence has cell-penetrating properties and estimate its uptake efficiency.
 This repository contains all code, datasets, models, and outputs necessary to reproduce the training process, make new predictions, and evaluate model performance.

-# Repository Structure
+---

-.
+## Repository Structure

 ├── DATASETS/              # Datasets used for training and testing